dhrubo55/personal-blog/content/posts/day-62-understanding-jmx-and-its-architecture-agent-level.md

 relative = false

 +++
+In part one we disscussed about JMX and its remote management layer.
+In this one we are going to understand its second layer which is Agent layer.

 ### Agent Overview

 A JMX agent is a standard management agent that directly controls resources.
 And it makes them available to remote management applications.
 A JMX agent is usually located on the same system as the resources that it controls, but this is not a need.